 You can contact CRA on 1-800-387-1193 if your benefit is delayed more than five business days after the payment dates in the table above.

-Like other benefits, you should enrol for direct deposit to ensure your payments are always on time and guaranteed to arrive on the BC affordable Child Care Benefit payment dates.
+Like other benefits, you should enrol for direct deposit to ensure your payments are always on time and guaranteed to arrive on the benefit payment dates.

-BC Affordable Child Care Benefit: Things to Know Before You Apply
+Affordable Child Care Benefit in BC: Things to Know Before You Apply

 So far, we have discussed what the Affordable Childcare Benefit entails, eligibility, how much you can get and payment dates.